pinkpong111/network-architecture-theory/README.md

 ```

 > **What happens if processing isolation is violated:** Agents at the same layer begin to influence each other's intermediate states, leading to premature convergence — a false consensus that bypasses proper classification.
 Independent perspectives collapse.
 Small conflicts escalate into collective polarization, requiring costly distracting operations from the upper layer.
 In single-agent terms, this is head collapse — multiple attention heads learning identical patterns, reducing effective model capacity.

+> **Exception: meta-operational signals.** Processing isolation prohibits sharing of *processing content and intermediate states*.
+It does not prohibit sharing of meta-operational signals — such as resource availability (load balancing), duplicate-work flags (redundancy avoidance), and safety/meltdown alerts — provided these signals do not influence classification content or induce convergence.
+A separate protocol channel for such signals is architecturally permitted.

 ---